DavHau/nix-portable/README.md

   - be able to use the official binary cache (by simulating the /nix/store)
   - make it easy to distribute nix (via other package managers)

-### Systems confirmed working (Please add yours via PR):
+### Tested on the following systems/environments:
+  * Distros:
+    - Arch Linux
+    - Debian 10
     - CentOS 7
-  - Debian (in docker)
+    - CentOS 8
     - NixOS
+    - Ubuntu 20.04
+  * Other Environments:
+    - Docker (debian image)
+    - Github Action

 ### Under the hood:
-  - the nix-portable binary is a self extracting archive, caching its contents under $HOME/.nix-portable
+  - The nix-portable binary is a self extracting archive, caching its contents in $HOME/.nix-portable
-  - either bublewrap (bwrap) or proot is used to simulate the /nix/store directory which actually resides in $HOME/.nix-portable/store
+  - Either bublewrap or proot is used to simulate the /nix/store directory which actually resides in $HOME/.nix-portable/store
-  - a default nixpkgs channel is included and the NIX_PATH variable is set accordingly.
+  - A default nixpkgs channel is included and the NIX_PATH variable is set accordingly.
-  - nix version 2.4 is used and configured to enable `flakes` and `nix-command` out of the box.
+  - Nix version 2.4 is used and configured to enable `flakes` and `nix-command` out of the box.

+### Drawbacks / Considerations:
+If user namespaces are not available on a system, nix-portable will fall back to using proot instead of bubblewrap.
+Proot's virtualization can have a significant performance overhead depending on the workload.
+In that situation, it might be beneficial to use a remote builder or alternatively build the derivations on another host and sync them via a cache like cachix.org.

 ### Missing Features:
   - managing nix profiles via `nix-env`
   - managing nix channels via `nix-channel`
-  - MacOS
+  - support MacOS
-  - support other architecutres than x86_64
+  - support other architecutres besides x86_64

 ### Executing nix-portable